center-for-threat-informed-defense/summiting-the-pyramid/docs/examples/usecases/native-tools.rst

 Scoring Data
 -------------
-The raw TQ scores broken down by metric can be found here: :download:`Abuse of Native OS Features<FinalConfidenceScores_Abuse of Native Feat.csv>`
+The raw TC scores broken down by metric can be found here: :download:`Abuse of Native OS Features<FinalConfidenceScores_Abuse of Native Feat.csv>`